superfly/corrosion/README.md

 In a nutshell, Corrosion:

-- Hosts a SQLite database on each node, for fast local reads and writes
+- Maintains a SQLite database on each node
+- Gossips local changes throughout the cluster
 - Uses [CR-SQLite](https://github.com/vlcn-io/cr-sqlite) for conflict resolution with CRDTs
 - Uses [Foca](https://github.com/caio/foca) to manage cluster membership using a SWIM protocol
-- Gossips changes from the local database throughout the cluster
 - Periodically synchronizes with a subset of other cluster nodes, to ensure consistency

 ## Features